CynthiyaJohn/cs-interview-snippets/README.md

 ## 📌 Why this Repository?

 During technical interviews, candidates are often evaluated on:
-- Core CS understanding
+- Core Computer Science fundamentals
-- Ability to explain behavior, not just syntax
+- Ability to explain **program behavior**, not just syntax
-- Awareness of common pitfalls and patterns
+- Awareness of common pitfalls, patterns, and concurrency issues

-This repository serves as a **personal reference** to revisit frequently asked interview concepts with **working examples**.
+This repository serves as a **personal reference** to revisit frequently asked interview concepts using **working, explainable examples**.

 ---